-This 9-credit online certificate provides students with an interdisciplinary approach to develop innovative solutions and improve current practices in healthcare operations, decision-making, policy, clinical practice, biomedical and health information systems, and data security.
+This online capstone certificate provides students with an interdisciplinary approach to develop innovative solutions and improve current practices in healthcare operations, decision-making, policy, clinical practice, biomedical and health information systems, and data security.

 Based in UW–Madison’s Institute for Clinical and Translation Research, this certificate is designed as an academic springboard to meet the growing workforce demand for informaticists.
-This 9-credit program can be completed in one year, to promptly serve professionals for clinical or information technology-related work in the healthcare industry.
-Coursework stacks directly into a MS program in Clinical & Health Informatics for learners who want to continue for a graduate degree.
+This capstone certificate can be completed in one year, to promptly serve professionals for clinical or information technology-related work in the healthcare industry.
+Coursework stacks directly into an MS program in Clinical & Health Informatics for learners who want to continue for a graduate degree.

 Admission Process - Capstone Certificate students are admitted as University Special students by Adult Career and Special Student Services (ACSSS): https://acsss.wisc.edu/apply/.
 An application is received and processed by ACSSS with a final decision held for approval by the Administrative Program Director for Clinical & Health Informatics.